Ferry: United States

 Until the completion of the Mackinac Bridge in the 1950s, ferries were used for vehicle transportation between the Lower and the Upper Peninsulas of Michigan, across the Straits of Mackinac in the United States.
 Ferry service for bicycles and passengers continues across the straits for transport to Mackinac Island, where motorized vehicles are almost completely prohibited.
 This crossing is made possible by two ferry lines Shepler's Ferry and Mackinac Island Ferry Company (formerly Star Line).

 A ferry service runs between Milwaukee, Wisconsin and Muskegon, Michigan operated by Lake Express.
 Another ferry SS Badger operates between Manitowoc, Wisconsin and Ludington, Michigan.
 Both cross Lake Michigan.

 Numerous additional inland ferry routes exist in the United States, such as the Cave-In-Rock Ferry across the Ohio River, and the Benton-Houston Ferry across the Tennessee River.

 Mexico

 Mexico has ferry services run by Baja Ferries that connect La Paz located on the Baja California Peninsula with Mazatlán and Topolobampo.
 Passenger ferries also run from Playa del Carmen to the island of Cozumel.

 en route to Tsawwassen from Swartz Bay.
 Route 1 is BC Ferries busiest route.

-The MV Spokane sailing from Edmonds to Kingston, one of ten routes served by Washington State Ferries.
+sailing from Mukilteo to Clinton, one of ten routes served by Washington State Ferries.